Joy Bauer’s Food Cures: Foods That Heal

 Exercise Recommendations

-Regular physical activity is encouraged in Food Cures because it can help with weight loss as well as improve a variety of health conditions.
+Regular physical activity is encouraged in Food Cures because it can help with weight loss and improve various health conditions.
 The amount and type of exercise recommended varies for each specific health concern.

 Costs and Expenses